 Lisbon is a treat: Exquisite, mysterious, loaded with history and blessed with lots of sunshine and the salty air of the Atlantic it is worth a visit in any season.
 One of the biggest treasures of the city: a cup of coffee (galao) and a biscuit with a pudding-like filling ‘pasteil de nata’ will cost you a couple of euros and is available in every corner coffee shop.
 The next stop in the city is a food market in the neighbourhood you are staying in.
 Get a paper bag of the tastiest fruit of the season.
 Then go wine and cheese shopping.
 Even buying a wine for less than 3 Euros you are likely to get an OK wine – I guess bad wine simply doesn´t exist here.
 An old lady who keeps a stuffy grocery shop could wrap some inexpensive but incredibly delicious goat or sheep cheese into a waxed paper for you.
 Bon Appetit!

-On Airbnb, you may get one of the atmospheric old flats in the old town for as little as 30 Euros.
+On Airbnb or Homeaway, you may get one of the atmospheric old flats in the old town for as little as 30 Euros.
 Our Airbnb in the Alfama neighbourhood was in a narrow ancient house, a studio flat occupying the entire second floor of the tiny house.
 At the distance of an outstretched arm, there was the neighbouring house.
 On the corner, there was a bar where they sang the traditional Fado songs and when we had our windows open we could enjoy the concerts even without leaving the house.

 It didn`t take long and cost little to go to the ocean: you just have to take a train heading to Cascais.
 Walk the sea promenade and enjoy the sea air and gorgeous views!